BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 4.1 =
+Versions prior to 3.6 must be updated, style settings now using Wordpress Customizer.
+4.1 adds ajax spinner and ssl compatibility check.

 = 4.0 =
 Complete overhaul porting the style settings from the Settings Page to the Wordpress Customizer since 3.6 plus bugfixes